eidolonFIRE/charity_tree/README.md

 # Running
 It automatically detects if you are not on raspberry pi and will launch pygame visualizer instead for pattern development and testing.
-If you're running on raspberryPi, you will need to `sudo`!
+If you're running on raspberryPi, you will need to `sudo`.

 - `cd src`
 - `python3 main.py`